guettli/golang-and-vscode/README.md

 You can merge two files with `code -d file1 file2`.
 This works, but if there are a lot of changes I prefer the tool [meld](https://meldmerge.org/).

 The tool meld repaints the new diff faster than vscode, and I somehow prefer the interface of meld.

+Resolving merge-conflicts is way easier for me with the UI of meld.

 For small changes (like resolving small merge conflicts) I use vscode.